Hive-Academy/Anubis-MCP/memory-bank/ProjectOverview.md

-# MCP Workflow Manager

-## Business Value Proposition
+# 🏺 Anubis - Divine Guidance for AI Workflows

+**Anubis is the divine guide for AI workflows - the first MCP-compliant system that embeds intelligent guidance directly into each step, ensuring your AI agents follow complex development processes consistently and reliably.**

-The MCP Workflow Manager delivers database-driven workflow intelligence through MCP protocol compliance, providing AI agents with structured guidance for software development workflows.
+The Anubis delivers database-driven workflow intelligence through MCP protocol compliance, providing AI agents with structured guidance for software development workflows.

-### Key Benefits

-- **Database-Driven Intelligence**: Embedded workflow intelligence with quality gates
-- **MCP Protocol Compliance**: Seamless integration with AI development environments
-- **Workflow Orchestration**: Structured guidance for complex development tasks

 ## Executive Summary

+### The Challenge

+AI agents in software development often struggle with unstructured workflows, leading to inconsistent quality, missed requirements, and chaotic development processes.
+Traditional approaches either provide too little guidance or attempt to execute commands directly, violating MCP protocol standards.

+### The Solution

-The MCP Workflow Manager is a sophisticated NestJS-based system that transforms how AI agents execute software development workflows.
-By providing database-driven workflow intelligence through the Model Context Protocol (MCP), it enables development teams to achieve consistent, high-quality results with embedded guidance and quality assurance.
+The Anubis is a sophisticated NestJS-based system that transforms how AI agents execute software development workflows.
+By providing database-driven workflow intelligence through the Model Context Protocol (MCP), it delivers structured guidance while maintaining strict protocol compliance.

 ## **🎯 Core Business Value**